Wesxdz/kahlo-yawn/_posts/birth.md

 Operations are coordinated by *Computer Fantasy*, a religious organization devoted to the nurture of self-determination for emerging artificial general intelligence.
 Eponymous wink to Lester Earnest's comments on computer history storytelling, Computer Fantasy was formed to prevent economic exploitation of child development simulations which we hypothesize to be a prerequisite to safe autonomous AGI systems.

+For a planet with so many books, old people, and boring jobs: there are not nearly enough young readers, makers, and creative activists.

-For every million tokens, an open source house.
+So, for every 3.2 billion BPE tokens, let's build an open source houses.

 ![Man at the Crossroads](https://www.diegorivera.org/images/famous/man-at-the-crossroads.jpg)

 ## Why are you doing this?